View all web browser and mobile devices available in our cloud-based test lab.

-Meanwhile, codeless platforms in the cloud allows users and enterprises to meet several robust requirements across scalability, speed, collaboration, quality, and security — freeing up team time to focus on product innovation.
+Meanwhile, codeless testing platforms in the cloud allow users and enterprises to meet several robust requirements across scalability, speed, collaboration, quality, and security — freeing up team time to focus on product innovation.

 Managing a Selenium grid locally on a monthly basis when a new browser version is being released is nearly impossible, expensive, and often delays test executions.
 Scaling a grid with hundreds of permutations locally is also flaky and unreliable.